 Origin of excuse

-Synonyms for excuse
+synonym study for excuse

-Examples from the Web for unexcusable
+Example sentences from the Web for excuse

 It is a sin that will make us speechlesse, and unexcusable at the great day, Joh.A Vindication of the Presbyteriall-Government and Ministry|Ministers and Elders of the London Provinciall Assembly

 verb (ɪkˈskjuːz) (tr)